Murtaza01/obsidian-vault/homework/drama/dr_faustus.md

 **If unto God, he'll throw me down to hell.**\
 **My senses are deceiv'd, here's nothing writ:-**\
 **I see it plain; here in this place is writ,**\
-**Homo, fuge: yet shall not Faustus fly.**\
+**Homo, fuge: yet shall not Faustus fly**\.

-These lines are said by Faustus,after Faustus blood congeals and Mephistophilis helps him clear it, Faustus sees an inscription on his arm that says "Home,fuge" which means "flee", at first he thinks that his eyes are deceiving him, but then he looks again and sees the inscription clearly, he acknowledges that if he tries to flee to God, God will throw him in hell, so he ignore this and continue to sign the contract with his blood.
+These lines are said by Faustus,after Faustus blood congeals and Mephistophilis helps him clear it, Faustus sees an inscription on his arm that says "Homo,fuge" which means flee human, at first he thinks that his eyes are deceiving him, but then he looks again and sees the inscription clearly, he acknowledges that if he tries to flee to God, God will throw him in hell, so he ignore this and continue to sign the contract with his blood.